 Acquired Brain Injury

-People with an Acquired Brain Injury (ABI) may require a range of supports in order to live in the community.
+People with an Acquired Brain Injury (ABI) may require a range of supports to be able to live in the community.
 ABI can include brain injury resulting from head trauma, stroke, hypoxia (lack of oxygen to the brain), infection (e.g. encephalitis), brain tumour and brain damage from drug and/or alcohol misuse.

 In July 2008, ADHC signed an Interagency Agreement with NSW Health, Housing NSW and Lifetime Care and Support Authority to improve access to services for people with an ABI.

-A new guide called the Care and Support Pathways for People with an Acquired Brain Injury - Referral and Service Options in NSW (PDF, large file >1MB) has been developed by the Interagency partners to assist clients, families and referrers to navigate the service system.
+A new guide called the Care and Support Pathways for People with an Acquired Brain Injury - Referral and Service Options in NSW (PDF) has been developed by inter-agency partners to assist clients, families and referrers to navigate the service system.
 The guide also provides comprehensive information about the service options for people with an ABI that are provided by all of the partner agencies.

-Exploring new approaches for people with ABI is a priority for ADHC throughout Stronger Together.
-ADHC funds a number of Non-Government Organisations to provide information and referral, case management and brokerage for specialised interventions, in-home and accommodation support and community participation for people with an ABI.
+ADHC funds a number of non-government organisations to provide information and referral, case management and brokerage for specialised interventions, in-home and accommodation support and community participation for people with an ABI.

 ABI Information and Training Resource

 ADHC has developed a web-based information and training resource about ABI.
-It is aimed at staff who work with people who have ABI, however it also includes comprehensive and helpful information for clients, families and carers.
-To access the ABI information and training resource go to www.abistafftraining.info
+It is aimed at staff who work with people who have ABI; however, it also includes comprehensive and helpful information for clients, families and carers.
+To find the ABI information and training resource go to www.abistafftraining.info.

 For more information